StanfordLPNG/pantheon-contest/contest_walkthrough.md

 ```

 This looks a little worse than our previous attempt.
 I will have to go back to the drawing board to improve from here.

+## Note
+This example only did one run for each scheme in an experiment.
+To start looking at the mean and standard deviation over multiple runs of emulation add `--run-times n` to `run.py`.